Learning how to make a video for corporate training is simple.

 Using software like Synthesia completely eliminates the need for a real-life video set as you can easily create how-tos and other training videos that help your employees retain information.

-👉 Try a free demo to see how Synthesia’s text-to-speech features to scale corporate training videos.👈
+👉Try the free AI video generator to see how Synthesia’s text-to-speech features can scale corporate training videos.👈

 Now to jump back to Ashely who was struggling with the time and expense of video creation: